barrelstrength/sprout-docs/docs/lists/list-types.md

+---
+date: 2018-06-25
+description: Sprout Lists provides a default Subscriber List Type.
+Developers can add additional List Types to enable users and admins to subscribe and unsubscribe from third-party lists.
+---

 # List Types

 Sprout Lists provides a default Subscriber List Type.
 Developers can add additional List Types to enable users and admins to subscribe and unsubscribe from third-party lists.